 Before you decide how you’ll move, talk with your TO about how to estimate the weight of your belongings, as well as how much your allowance will be based on your rank and dependent status (see the current Dislocation Allowance rates here).

-If you have lots of non-qualifying professional items and you’re already at the max on your HHG weight allowance, U-Pack is an ideal solution.
+If you have a lot of non-qualifying professional items and you’re already at the max on your HHG weight allowance, U-Pack is an ideal solution.
 Get a free online moving quote or call a U-Pack representative at 800-413-4799 to see how much your military move will cost.